aslakhellesoy/automerge-codemirror/README.md

 Automerge-CodeMirror links a CodeMirror instance to an `Array` of single-character strings in an Automerge document.

-When the CodeMirror text is changed, the linked `Array` in the Automerge document is updated via the `Automerge#changeset` method.
+When the CodeMirror text is changed, the linked `Array` in the Automerge document is updated via the `Automerge#change` method.

 When the `Array` in the Automerge document is changed, CodeMirror's value is updated via the `CodeMirror#replaceRange`